-December 31, 2022 Operating cash payments for operating leases \$ 2,016
+December 31, 2022 \$ 2,016

 Cash payments for operating leases during 2022 related to tenant improvements made to the office and lab space prior to the Company obtaining occupancy.
 These payments were recorded in the right-of-use asset at December 31, 2022.